the-fast-pandas/covidbit/README.md

 Three external services are used for data :

 * [News API](https://newsapi.org/): allows for the access of canadian news about covid-19 in english (this can be easily customized in the connection string).
-To use this service is necessary to create an and replace it in the connection string on the server **.env** file.
+To use this service is necessary to create an API KEY and replace it in the connection string on the server [**.env** file](https://github.com/the-fast-pandas/covidbit/blob/backend/.env).

 * [Covid Data API](https://opencovid.ca/api/): the API for the *COVID-19 Canada Open Data Working Group dataset*, a dedicated team of volunteers with expertise in epidemiology, public health, and data science from the University of Toronto and University of Guelph.
 It is used to feed the graphs with official governmental data and its data can be arranged by province and health region.
 This is the only external service called by the client side and its fetching methods and connection strings can be found at **app/services/api.service.ts**.

-*
+* [Geocoding API](https://developers.google.com/maps/documentation/geocoding/start): a service by google that provides geocoding and reverse geocoding of addresses.
+It is used to track the business addresses on the map.
+To use this service is necessary to create an API KEY and replace it in the connection string on the server [**.env** file](https://github.com/the-fast-pandas/covidbit/blob/backend/.env).

 ### Server